Department of Labor Logo United States Department of Labor

 Injuries and Illnesses

-Although fatalities are uncommon, commercial pilots experience one of the highest rates of occupational fatalities of all occupations.
+Although fatalities are uncommon, airline and commercial pilots experience one of the highest rates of occupational fatalities of all occupations.

 Work Schedules